Report on Assembly Recommendations

 To accompany the Recommendations, the EBP provides Sequencing and Assembly Standards.

-Our previous document provided standards to be achieved for reference genomes.
-The key elements of this are >1 Mb contiguity (contig NG50), >90% assigned to chromosomal scaffolds, <1 in 10,000 error rate = 6.C.Q40.
-In addition, there are further requirements including identifying and separating out organellar genomes, contaminants, sex chromosomes, etc.
+The EBP Assembly Standards document currently proposes standards to be achieved for reference genomes.
+The key elements of this were >1 Mb contiguity (contig NG50), >90% assigned to chromosomal scaffolds (and thus scaffold N50 ~= chromosomal N50), <1 in 10,000 error rate = 6.C.Q40.
+In addition, there were further requirements including identifying and separating out organellar genomes, contaminants, sex chromosomes, etc.

-The standards document intentionally did not provide requirements for primary data or software to be used.
-There are competitive alternatives at all steps.
+The standards document intentionally does not provide requirements for primary data or software to be used.
+There are competitive alternative technologies available at all steps.
 Furthermore, technologies change, both for sequencing and computational methods, and different combinations of data can be used to achieve these goals.
 However it is useful to provide concrete recommendations based on the experience of EBP major projects, at least as an exemplar to help others plan and get going.

 It is our experience that to achieve these standards it is necessary to use both:

 1. Long read data for the primary assembly.
-Current options (mid-2024) are:
+Current options (end-2025) are:

-• Pacific Biosciences CCS: very high accuracy, typically 10-20 kb length
+a.
+Pacific Biosciences HiFi (high-fidelity, also known as circular consensus sequencing or CCS): very high accuracy, typically 10-20 kb length

-• Oxford Nanopore (ONT): moderate to high accuracy using the R10.4 chemistry, length from 10-1000 kb with yield decreasing with higher mean length.
-Accuracy of ONT reads can now be considerably increased up to the approximate level of CCS using the duplex process, or by error correction e.g. with herro.
+b.
+Oxford Nanopore (ONT): moderate to high accuracy using the R10.4 chemistry, length from 10-1,000 kb with yield decreasing with higher mean length.
+Whilst the accuracy of the individual reads is lower than that of CCs reads, ONT reads can be assembled into comparable quality outcomes without the need for additional separate error correction, e.g. using hifiasm –ont.

-2. Some form of long range scaffolding data.
+2. Long range scaffolding data.
 Primary options are:

-• Ultra-long reads (currently from ONT), although these may still fall short of producing whole chromosomes.
+b.
+Ultra-long (100 kb+) reads (currently from ONT), although these may still fall short of producing whole chromosomes.

 Additional information that can be very valuable includes: